 - Chung, J. (2009).
 Liberal Arts Education in the United States of America: Survivor of Classical Teaching and Learning.
 VDM Verlag.

-- Chung, J. (2012).
-‘The Finnish normaalikoulu: An example of school-based, university-affiliated teacher education for Britain?’
-Conference paper, British Educational Research Association, Manchester, United Kingdom
+- “The Finnish normaalikoulu: An example of school-based, university-affiliated teacher education for England?"
+Conference paper, British Educational Research Association, Manchester, United Kingdom, 2012

-- Chung, J. (2010).
-‘Finland, PISA, and Scandinavia: A discussion of reasons for Finland’s higher outcome in PISA from the Finnish perspective’.
-Conference paper, Comparative Education Society in Europe, Uppsala, Sweden
+- “Finland, PISA, and Scandinavia: A discussion of reasons for Finland’s higher outcome in PISA from the Finnish perspective” Conference paper, Comparative Education Society in Europe, Uppsala, Sweden, 2010

-- Chung, J. (2010).
-‘PISA, Finland, and the Implications of Policy Borrowing and Uncritical Transfer’.
-Conference paper, Comparative Education Society in Europe, Uppsala, Sweden
+- “PISA, Finland, and the Implications of Policy Borrowing and Uncritical Transfer”, Conference paper, Comparative Education Society in Europe, Uppsala, Sweden, 2010

 In the news